blacksmith-community/redis-forge-boshrelease/README.md

 ## Redis Hard Coded Redis Configuration Parameters

 For security reasons the following Redis commands have been disabled in all plan types.
-This avoids Redis users from overriding the predefined Redis plan parameters.
 1. DEBUG
 1. CONFIG
 1. SHUTDOWN